huaweicloud/terraform-provider-huaweicloud/docs/data-sources/er_instances.md

 # huaweicloud_er_instances

-Use this data source to filter ER instances within Huaweicloud.
+Use this data source to filter ER instances within HuaweiCloud.

 ## Example Usage